ARMY / DEFENSE KNOWLEDGE ONLINE (AKO) SPECIFICS

 Question 27: Why can't I digitally sign emails with AKO webmail?

-Answer 27-1: Webmail: https://webmail.us.army.mil: You need to be using ActivClient, set your account for S/MIME (see NOTE below), and select Signing Certificate (located under Options, Mail, Local Account, Security)
+Answer 27: Webmail: https://webmail2.us.army.mil: You need to be using ActivClient, set your account for S/MIME (see NOTE below), and select Signing Certificate (located under Options, Mail, Local Account, Security) You may be prompted about a Java warning.
+Select Don't Block

-NOTE: To set your account for S/MIME, login to regular AKO, select My Account, Mail Preference, Mail Options, check the box titled: Enable S/MIME
+NOTE: To set your account for S/MIME, login to regular AKO, select My Account, Mail Options, check the box titled: Enable S/MIME

 Question 27a: Why can't I digitally encrypt emails with AKO webmail?

-Answer 27a: You will need to look at the GDS (Global Directory Services) or JEDS (Joint Enterprise Directory Services) pages to get the person's public key.
-NOTE: both sites require you to login with your CAC.
+Answer 27a: You need the receiving person's public key.
+You can have them send you a digitally signed email and then add them to your contacts, or look at the White Pages.mil, or GDS (Global Directory Services) pages to get their public key.
+NOTE: both of the sites require you to login with your CAC.

 Question 28: I'm receiving: "AKO is temporarily unavailable.
 We expect to be back online momentarily" when trying to login to AKO.